Model density approach to Ewald summations: Conclusions

 \section{Conclusions}

 In this work, the model density approach to Ewald summations has been extended to arbitrary basis functions representing the crystalline charge density.
 The form of the model density was found directly from the requirement that the electrostatic potential converges, instead of relying on more complicated arguments based on spreading transformations of the charge density.
 Having established the transparency of the approach, it is tantalizing to extend the method to future developments, that improve computational efficiency and enable ab initio calculations for complex properties of materials.
+In the long term, we look forward to apply the approach for the computation of the orbital Hessian in periodic systems, for the time-dependent density functional theory and for employing more advanced density functionals.